500 Mb + 500 Mb

 The Simple Arithmetic: 500 MB + 500 MB = 1000 MB (approximately 1 GB)

 In the simplest terms, adding two 500 MB files together results in a combined size of 1000 MB.
-This is the theoretical maximum.
-However, the actual result can be slightly different depending on several factors, as we’ll explore below.
+So this is the theoretical maximum.
+On the flip side, the actual result can be slightly different depending on several factors, as we’ll explore below.

 Factors Affecting the Actual Combined Size